deannaj401/reading-notes/README.md

 **I did not really have any reading notes for this as I absorbed them into my 201 readings**

 ## Code 201 - Foundations of Software Development
+*These are the readings from 201*
+  * They mostly focus on HTML, JavaScript and CSS

  [201-01](201readingnotes/class-01.md)

  [201-02](201readingnotes/class-02.md)